 We may refer your matter to another agency to investigate

-As we must prioritise the most serious and systemic improper conduct, we may refer your matter to another agency to investigate if it does not fall within this category.
-This may be to any agency deemed by the ICAC to be appropriate.
+As we must prioritise the most serious and systemic improper conduct, we may refer your matter to another agency to investigate if it does not fall within our jurisdiction.
+The referral may be directed to any agency deemed by the ICAC to be appropriate.
 This includes, for example:

 - NT Government agencies

 - agencies of other jurisdictions that have similar functions (e.g. an interstate ICAC-equivalent)